Mohammed-Saajid/echosight/README.md

 ## Conclusion:
- The Echosight development team is dedicated to creating a future where visual impairment doesn't limit your potential.
-We also strongly convey  that this project is not made for straight production, But as a prototype in which all the features are implemented.
-Still We have made the project as much real as possible!.
-We humbly appreciate feedbacks or any concerns regarding the project.
+ The EchoSight development team is dedicated to creating a future where visual impairment does not limit potential.
+While this project serves as a prototype with implemented features, we strive to make it as realistic and practical as possible.
+We welcome any feedback or concerns regarding the project.

- Join us in the process of making a more audible FUTURE!.
+ Join us in making a more audible future!

 ## Team